-Mr. Emrich said “I come home, and I have a few beers after work” and says “I didn’t know they could take away my license for that.”
+Mr. Emrich said “I come home, and I have a few beers after work.”
+He says “I didn’t know they could take away my license for that.”
 He believes that what he does in the privacy of his own home is none of PennDOT’s business so long as no one else is effected.
-He had a drunken-driving conviction three decades ago and says he no longer drinks and drives.
+He had a drunken-driving conviction three decades ago.
+He says he no longer drinks and drives.
 His employer says Mr. Emrich has never appeared for work intoxicated or even with alcohol on his breath.

-Medical ethicists and privacy experts say that medical notification laws discourage patients from giving their doctors information important for proper diagnosis and treatment.
+Medical ethicists and privacy experts say that medical notification laws discourage patients from giving their doctors facts.
+These are important for diagnosis and treatment.
 Thus these laws threaten the health and life of patients.

 They also point out the obvious.
 Just because a person frequently drinks a lot doesn’t mean that the person ever drives under the influence of alcohol.

-“A man who has sex isn’t a danger to drive – unless he’s doing it in the car while he’s on the road,” says Dr. Norman Quist, publisher of the Journal of Clinical Ethics, a peer-reviewed quarterly.
+“A man who has sex isn’t a danger to drive – unless he’s doing it in the car while he’s on the road,” says Dr. Norman Quist.
+He is publisher of the Journal of Clinical Ethics, a peer-reviewed quarterly.
 Dr. Quist says that taking Emerich’s license has “got to be the wackiest application of a principle that I’ve ever heard of.”9

 IX.
 No Dirty Bastard Allowed in Alabama